Evaluating COVID-19 vaccine allocation policies using Bayesian $m$-top exploration: Vaccine policy evaluation

-We define a 180-armed bandit to learn the 10 best vaccination strategies using BFTS for the different contact reduction scenarios mentioned above (Table~\ref{table:configs}).
-Due to the computational burden of the STRIDE model, running a single simulation takes approximately 5-6 minutes on the Genius VSC\footnote{\url{https://www.vscentrum.be}} high performance computing infrastructure, for our configurations.
+We define a 180-armed bandit to learn the top-$10$ vaccination strategies using BFTS, for the different contact reduction scenarios mentioned above (Table~\ref{table:configs}).
+Due to the computational burden of the STRIDE model accounting for the 11 million population for Belgium, running a single simulation, that is optimised and multi-threaded, takes approximately 5-6 minutes on the Genius and Hydra Vlaams Computer Centrum (\url{https://www.vscentrum.be}) high performance computing infrastructure, for our configurations.
 Each time the bandit pulls an arm, a new simulation is run.
-Consequently, the time required to perform experiments increases quickly due to the sequential nature of the bandit algorithm.
-Therefore, we have put a limit of 2000 simulations (i.e., arm pulls) for each experiment, which corresponds to about 1.5 weeks of computation on the Genius VSC high performance computing infrastructure.
-In the discussion, we consider future work with regards to further scaling the computations.
+Consequently, the time required to perform experiments increases quickly due to the sequential nature of the bandit setting.
+As a result, we have set a limit of 2000 simulations (i.e., arm pulls) per experiment to obtain results equivalent to a uniform evaluation of 18,000 simulations.
+The 2000 simulations already correspond to about 1.5 weeks of computation on the Genius VSC high performance computing infrastructure.
+In the discussion section, we view further scaling of the simulations as a direction for future work.

-For the baseline COVID-19 scenario we obtained a ground truth for the bandit to validate our results.
-Here, we evaluate our bandit framework for what it was intended, to find the top strategies when evaluating each arm is computationally unfeasible.
+For the baseline COVID-19 scenario we obtained a ground truth to validate our results.
+For the other social contact scenarios, we evaluate our bandit framework for what it was intended: to find the top strategies when evaluating each arm is computationally unfeasible.
 Therefore, as we do not have a ground truth, we evaluate the quality of the obtained results by investigating the bandit's decision uncertainty about the learned top vaccination strategies.